Deliciously cool and creamy Vegan Onion Garlic Dip. It's full of sweet roasted garlic & caramelized onion flavour & perfect for your next party!

 - 1 tablespoon white wine vinegar , or lemon juice

-- ½ teaspoon salt , plus a little more to taste if necessary
+- ½ teaspoon fine sea salt , plus a little more to taste if necessary

 - 1 teaspoon dried thyme , you can use fresh instead if you have it and feel free to add more if you want a stronger type flavour

-Keep the garlic head all in once piece and slice about ¼ inch straight off the top of the whole garlic head exposing the inside of the cloves inside.
-Have a quick look at this guide if you are sure about how to do this.
+- Keep the garlic head all in one piece (don't break off individual cloves) and slice about ¼ inch straight off the top, exposing the inside of the cloves inside.

-Take a square of tin foil and put the garlic head cut side down in the middle of the foil and wrap it tightly.
+- Take a square of tin foil, grease it lightly with olive oil, then put the garlic head cut side down in the middle of the foil and wrap it tightly.

-While the garlic is roasting, heat a sauté pan over a medium low heat with the olive oil (or a few tablespoons of water).
+- While the garlic is roasting, heat a sauté pan over a medium low heat with the olive oil.
 Once hot add the sliced onion.
 Cook slowly for around 30 minutes, stirring frequently.
-If you use water you will need to add a few drops more here and there to stop the onions sticking.

-Take the roasted garlic head and gently squeeze the garlic out of the papery skins and into the blender along with half of the onion and a few drops of the milk.
+- Take the roasted garlic head and gently squeeze the garlic out of the papery skins and into the blender along with about half of the onion.